Hot Thai Kitchen

 Instructions

-8. Once coated, spread the noodles out to cover the entire pan and let them sit without stirring for about 15-30 seconds until some of the noodles have “toasted” i.e. have some charred marks on them (how long this takes depends on how hot your stove gets).
-Flip the noodles and let them sit again to toast the other side.
-You may flip the noodles again a couple more times to get more toasting if you wish.
+9. Once coated, spread the noodles out to cover the entire pan and let them sit without stirring for about 15-30 seconds or until some of the noodles have charred.
+Flip or toss the noodles and let them sit again to char the other side.
+You may flip the noodles again a couple more times to get more toasting if you wish.ย

 Join us on Patreon for Bonus Content & Rewards!